With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 - ACOS: Average cost of each sale.
 If your ACOS is 25%, you spend 25 cents of every dollar you make.
 If it’s 75%, you spend 75 cents of every dollar you make.
 If it’s 125%, you spend $1.25, for every dollar you make, which means your ad costs more than it makes.

 You can click into the campaign itself to see these same metrics for individual keywords.
-You can use those metrics to adjust your campaign.
+Use those metrics to adjust your campaign.

-For instance, when you see a specific keyword is costing you more than it earns, you can pause that keyword, and your ad won’t show up again.
+For instance, when you see a specific keyword is costing you more than it earns, you can pause that keyword.

 Once you see how your keywords are performing, you can expand your campaign reach in the following ways: